• Skip to primary navigation

 Jump to Recipe Print Recipe

-- Batata wa Bayd is a Lebanese recipe but it is a dish that is popular across the Middle East.
+- Batata wa Bayd is a Palestinian and Lebanese recipe that is popular across the Middle East with slight variations found between regions.
 In Arabic, Batata translates to Potato and Bayd translates to Eggs.
+This recipe is referred to as Palestinian Egg and Chips.
 It reminds me a little bit of this Afghan Potato and Eggs and this Egg and Potato Hash.
-Like both these recipes, this egg dish is great to serve to guests is a great option to enjoy for brunch.
+Like both these recipes, this egg dish is great to serve to guests and is perfect for any time of day and as such, we eat it for Breakfast, Bruch, Lunch or Dinner.

 Batata Wa Bayd

-This recipe for Lebanese Potato and Eggs is made with caramelised Onions, scrambled Eggs, Spices and diced Potatoes.
+The recipe is made with caramelised Onions, Eggs, Spices and diced Potatoes.

 Ingredients needed

-This is a very simple recipe and you need basic store cupboard ingredients.
-Please scroll to the recipe card at the bottom of the page to see full quantities and method.
+This is a very simple recipe but the best ones often are!
+Please scroll to the recipe card at the bottom of the page to see full quantities and method:

 Eggs - My favourite Eggs are St Ewe Eggs.
 Use any good quality free range Eggs.

-Onions - We use White Onions that are cooked low and slow till they are caramelised.
+Onions - We use White Onions that are cooked for 5 minutes till they are golden and caramelised.

-Spices - I add Cumin, Cayenne, Smoked Paprika, Salt, Pepper.
+Spices - I add Cumin, Cayenne, Smoked Paprika, Salt, Pepper, Sumac and Zataar.
 You can use Lebanese 7 Spice instead which consists of cumin seeds, cloves, cinnamon, coriander seed, cardamom pods, nutmeg, and paprika.

 How to make it